manueldelgado24/manueldelgado24/README.md

 🚀***About me***

 Systems Engineer with a strong focus on backend software development.
-Proficient in Java and experienced in creating robust and scalable solutions using the Spring Framework.
+Proficient in **Java** and experienced in creating robust and scalable solutions using the **Spring Framework**.
 Proven experience in designing RESTful APIs and integrating with SQL databases.
 Knowledgeable in React for frontend development.
 I am proactive, a problem-solver, and a collaborative team player, constantly excited to learn and apply new technologies to solve challenges.
 * **I am interested in developing technological solutions with Java**
 - 🌱 I’m currently learning ...
   - Microservices